Haile2003/Fitness-Calorie-Tracker/brainstorming.md

    - A fitness tracker app is a mobile application that helps users monitor their physical activity, exercise routines, and overall health and wellness.
 The app typically features a range of tools and features designed to help users set and achieve fitness goals, track their progress, and maintain a healthy lifestyle.
 4. Food Diary
    - A food diary app is a mobile application that helps users track and monitor their daily food intake and nutrition.
 The app typically features a range of tools and features designed to help users make healthy eating choices, stay within their calorie goals, and maintain a balanced diet.
+5. Pokedex
+   - A Pokédex app is a digital encyclopedia for Pokémon fans that contains information about various Pokémon species.
+The app allows users to access information on a wide range of Pokémon, including their stats, abilities, evolution, movesets, and other relevant data
+6. Language Learning
+   - An app that helps users learn a new language through interactive lessons, quizzes, and games.
+It could include features like pronunciation practice, grammar explanations, and cultural insights.
+7. Music Player
+   - An app that provides a simple and intuitive interface for listening to music on your device.
+It could include features like playlist creation, equalizer settings, and song recommendations based on listening history.

 ## Top 3 New App Ideas
 1. Calculator